ginnox1/CanalNetworkDocs_online/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

    <img src="./Images/Image 027.png">

-> Note: The `Max Tau` options is availabe when tractive force method is enabled by setting Tau_max variable to 0.
+> Note: The `Max Tau` options is availabe when tractive force method is enabled by setting Tau_max variable (in design criteria) to 0.